 The Colony Palms pool is worth a full day.
 After all, Palm Springs is legendary for its restorative desert heat, and there are few better places to enjoy it than on a sunlounger by the 65-foot saltwater pool, facing the nearby mountains.

 Palm Springs itself is a regional destination for mid-century-modern furniture and vintage clothes, with some of the best shops near the hotel, on North Palm Canyon Drive.
-The Frippery has tropical-themed vintage attire for men and women, including billowing caftans and luxury purses.
-Popular furniture store A La Mod is packed with vintage bar carts, swivel chairs and other furniture to channel mid-century style.
+The Frippery has tropical-themed vintage attire for men and women, including billowing kaftans and luxury purses.
+Popular furniture store A La Mod is packed with vintage cocktail carts, swivel chairs and other furniture to channel mid-century style.

-Fuel up on caffeine at Koffi, a popular local shop, where beans are roasted in-house for espresso drinks and iced and frozen coffees to bust the mid-day heat.
+Fuel up on caffeine at Koffi, a popular local shop, where beans are roasted in-house for espresso drinks and iced and frozen coffees to bust the midday heat.
 Many years ago, Palm Springs was packed with palm trees, yielding most of the country's dates.
-Grab a taste of the bounty at Shields Date Garden (Look for the sign, on a shield, held by a massive pointing knight.), in nearby Indio.
-The retro cafe and gardens are home to a gift shop and a tiny theatre showing a video about dates.
-Stop for breakfast or lunch, and be sure to try a date shake, which taste surprisingly like chocolate.
+Grab a taste of the bounty at Shields Date Garden (look for the sign, on a shield, held by a massive pointing knight), in nearby Indio.
+The retro café and gardens are home to a gift shop and a tiny theatre showing a video about dates.
+Stop for breakfast or lunch, and be sure to try a date shake, which tastes surprisingly like chocolate.

 Channel the retro side of Palm Springs with tiki cocktails at Bootlegger Tiki, in the space that once housed the famous Don the Beachcomber restaurant.
-There are plenty of potent drinks, including punch bowls, a house mai tai, and a few potent enough to come with a two-drink limit.
-Pair them with a small assortment of snacks, like sriracha-coconut popcorn and chilli-lemon mangoes.
+There are plenty of potent drinks, including punch bowls, a house mai tai, and a few strong enough to come with a two-drink limit.
+Pair them with a small assortment of flavoured popcorns: say, sriracha or pepper-asagio.